 Strategic sourcing: What you're doing today

 But what can you do if the item is custom?
 The prevailing answer is to use the same techniques used to procure COTS items.
-Buyers simply treat the custom package as if it were COTS, submit RFQ's to multiple vendors, and compare the quotations.
+Buyers simply treat the custom item as if it were COTS, submit drawing packages to multiple vendors, and compare the quotations.
 The logic of strategic sourcing has worked well.
 By comparing quotations from multiple potential suppliers supply chain gains insights that can be used to leverage spend.
 It is largely responsible for driving offshore procurement as companies search for the lowest possible comparative quotation.
 Strategic sourcing is particularly useful to organizations that lack the resources to effectively analyze what the product should cost (basically, all of us!).

 In contrast to strategic sourcing, should costing begins with an internal assessment of the product's expected cost.
 Generally, engineering helps assess the necessary labor, procurement gathers the expected material cost, and supply chain assigns expected labor rates and profit margins.
 Supply chain collects the costs and sums them to determine should cost.

 In the case of printed circuit board assemblies (PCBA's), note that should costing still utilizes strategic sourcing.
 This is because PCBA's cost structure is typically 80% materials and it is not reasonable (even for Apple and Cisco) to fully analyze the fabrication cost of every component, so they must cost material using strategic sourcing techniques.